 Case of Incomers to Part IIA

 A student who wishes to be considered for transfer to Part IIA Engineering will normally be expected to have achieved a II.1 or better in his or her last honours examination.
 The Faculty Board has agreed that the Director of Undergraduate Education must endorse all requests for transfers into the Engineering Tripos before it will consider the applications.
+See the guidelines for transferring to Part IIA for further information.

 Standard for entry to Part IIB